From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 Sam Spilker leading a tour in 2015.
 Photo courtesy of the Lincoln Journal-Star.

-His aim was to create intensely flavored beers which would seem a heavy lift in a farming community that had developed a taste for the light lagers he loathed.
-His first beer, Monkey Wrench Brown Ale, didn’t sell particularly well.
-It didn’t help that the brown ale market was oversaturated at the time.
-From there he pivoted to a favorite from his home brewing days which he called Hopalleuia (Hopluia).
-He referred to the hop forward beer as The Gospel of Hops.
+He opened Spilker Ales in 1996 after the State of Nebraska stopped requiring breweries to serve food and made it legal to bottle and sell kegs.
+His was the first free-standing craft brewery in the state since prohibition.
+His goal from the beginning was to create intensely flavored beers, which seemed like a heavy lift in his farming community.
+His first beer, Monkey Wrench Brown Ale, didn’t sell particularly well, as the brown ale market was oversaturated.
+From there he pivoted to a favorite from his home brewing days, Hopalleuia (Hopluia), which he referred to as The Gospel of Hops.

 Hopluia before and after it was sold to Thunderhead Brewing Company.